Andres2D/berserk-javascript/data-structures/README.md

   * In javascript to implement objects

 However, hashing can be inefficient if the data causes a lot of collisions.
 And Hash does not allow null values.

+### Graphs
+Is a non linear data structure with vertices and edges.

+- Applications
+  * Social networks
+  * Recommendation systems
+  * Computer networks

+Types of graphs:
+* Null: no edges connecting the nodes
+* Trivial: One single node
+* Undirected: The edges connecting the nodes doesn't have any direction.
+* Directed: The edges has a connection direction
+* Connected: All the nodes can be visited from any other node
+* Disconnected: At least one node is not reachable from a node
+* Regular: The degree of every vertex is equal to K
+* Complete: Each node has an edge to each other node.
+* Cycle: the edges from a cycle
+* Cyclic: Contains at least one cycle

+In Javascript, graphs can be created in matrices or adjacent lists.
+Matrices ara good for search but it takes more space for empty nodes.
+Lists takes less space but are slower than matrices for search.